brettcutt/the-chefs-desire/README.md

 #### Testing Issues
 - **jinja for loop problem:**
-I had the cuisine categories stored in mlab to access through a for loop within another forloop which accessed my recipes.
+I had the cuisine categories stored in mlab to access through a 'for loop' within another 'for loop' which accessed my recipes.
 All the select input fields were expected to show the cuisine categories, except only the first select input field showed all the categories and the one following it didn't.
 To fix this I added the cuisine category as a json format to a separate py file.

 - **Finding multiple categories:**
-   - In my find_multiple_categories view I originally had something like the following so users could do an advanced search
+   - In my 'find_multiple_categories' view I originally had something like the following example, so users could do an advanced search

  ```
  mongo.db.recipe.find( {